KDE/documentation-develop-kde-org/Kirigami/source/style/color.rst

-If you set a color set for an item, all of child items (as well as granchildren and so on) will inherit it automatically (unless the property ``inherit`` has explicitly been set to ``false``, which should always be done when the developer wants to force a specific color set) so it's easy to change colors for an entire hierarchy if items without touching any of the items themselves.
+If you set a color set for an item, all of child items (as well as granchildren and so on) will inherit it automatically (unless the property ``inherit`` has explicitly been set to ``false``, which should always be done when the developer wants to force a specific color set) so it is easy to change colors for an entire hierarchy if items without touching any of the items themselves.

 ``Kirigami.Theme`` supports 5 different color sets: